microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/2b-exercise-write-your-first-code.md

 Congratulations!
 You wrote your first lines of code!
 ```

-You create a code comment by prefixing a line of code with a two forward slashes `//`.
+You create a code comment by prefixing a line of code with two forward slashes `//`.
 This instructs the compiler to ignore all the instructions on that line.
 Code comments are helpful when you're not ready to delete the code yet, but you want to ignore it for now.
 You can also use code comments to add messages to yourself that remind you what the code is doing.
 We'll talk about code comments in an upcoming module.

 The three new lines of code you added demonstrated the difference between the `Console.WriteLine()` and `Console.Write()` methods.
 Admittedly, the new lines of code you added could easily be shortened to a single line of code like you wrote in step 1.
 However, you wanted to learn a second technique to print a message to the output console.

-To print an entire message to the output console, the first technique used `Console.WriteLine()`.
-At the end of the line, it added a line feed similar to how to create a new line of text by pressing Enter or Return.
+The first technique used was `Console.WriteLine()` to print an entire message to the output console.
+At the end of the line, it added a line feed similar to creating a new line of text by pressing Enter or Return.

 To print to the output console, but without adding a line feed at the end, the second technique used `Console.Write()`.
 So, the next call to `Console.Write()` prints an additional message to the same line.